OutSystems/docs-product/src/deploying-apps/deploy-a-single-module.md

 A pop-up opens, displaying all modules of the MyBigWebApp application.
 Notice the modules with a '+'(plus) sign, signaling that they have been changed.

 Check the MyBigWebApp4 module to deploy its latest version to Quality.
-Confirm the choice by pressing **Done**.
+Confirm the choice by pressing **Close**.

 ![Pop-up window displaying all modules of MyBigWebApp with the MyBigWebApp4 module checked for deployment](images/deploy-a-single-module-2.png "Module Selection Pop-up")